Delek US (NYSE:DK) Shares Gap Up on Analyst Upgrade

 Shares of Delek US Holdings, Inc. (NYSE:DK – Get Rating) gapped up before the market opened on Monday after Morgan Stanley raised their price target on the stock from $19.00 to $25.00.
 The stock had previously closed at $23.49, but opened at $24.05.
 Morgan Stanley currently has an underweight rating on the stock.
 Delek US shares last traded at $24.37, with a volume of 1,550 shares.

 DK has been the topic of a number of other reports.
-Bank of America upgraded shares of Delek US from an “underperform” rating to a “neutral” rating and raised their target price for the stock from $17.00 to $21.00 in a research report on Tuesday, March 8th.
-StockNews.com started coverage on shares of Delek US in a research report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Delek US in a research report on Thursday, March 31st.
+They set a “hold” rating on the stock.
 Cowen lowered their price objective on shares of Delek US from $20.00 to $19.00 and set a “market perform” rating on the stock in a research report on Tuesday, December 28th.
-Zacks Investment Research upgraded shares of Delek US from a “sell” rating to a “hold” rating and set a $18.00 price objective on the stock in a research report on Friday, February 4th.
-Finally, Piper Sandler lowered their price objective on shares of Delek US from $28.00 to $25.00 in a research report on Tuesday, January 25th.
+Piper Sandler lowered their price objective on shares of Delek US from $28.00 to $25.00 in a research report on Tuesday, January 25th.
+Raymond James lifted their price objective on shares of Delek US from $25.00 to $26.00 and gave the company an “outperform” rating in a research report on Tuesday, March 15th.
+Finally, Bank of America upgraded shares of Delek US from an “underperform” rating to a “neutral” rating and lifted their price objective for the company from $17.00 to $21.00 in a research report on Tuesday, March 8th.
 Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and five have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $22.31.

-In other Delek US news, Director Delek Us Holdings, Inc. sold 6,708 shares of the company’s stock in a transaction dated Wednesday, February 16th.
-The shares were sold at an average price of $44.14, for a total value of $296,091.12.
+In other Delek US news, Director Delek Us Holdings, Inc. sold 5,463 shares of the company’s stock in a transaction dated Monday, March 14th.
+The shares were sold at an average price of $40.27, for a total value of $219,995.01.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Over the last 90 days, insiders sold 149,007 shares of company stock worth $6,335,460.
-1.40% of the stock is owned by insiders.
+Insiders sold a total of 149,007 shares of company stock valued at $6,335,460 in the last three months.
+1.40% of the stock is currently owned by corporate insiders.

 The company has a current ratio of 0.94, a quick ratio of 0.56 and a debt-to-equity ratio of 2.24.
 The stock’s 50-day moving average is $19.95 and its 200-day moving average is $18.31.
 The stock has a market cap of $2.22 billion, a price-to-earnings ratio of -9.09 and a beta of 1.89.